A Python client for Mozilla's basket service.

 This is a client for Mozilla’s email subscription service, basket.
 Basket is not a real subscription service, but it talks to a real one and we don’t really care who/what it is.

-There are multiple API methods.
+There are four API methods: subscribe, unsubscribe, user, and update_user.
 View the basket documentation for details.

 $ pip install basket-client